Learn About Naturalization

 Demonstrate an attachment to the principles and ideals of the U.S. Constitution.

 Be able to read, write, and speak basic English.

 Have a basic understanding of U.S. history and government (civics).

-Certain applicants, because of age and time as a permanent resident, are exempt from the English requirements for naturalization and may take the civics test in the language of their choice.
-For more information, see exceptions and accommodations.
+Certain applicants, because of their age and time as a permanent resident, do not have to take the English test for naturalization and may take the civics test in the language of their choice.
+For more information, see the exceptions and accommodations page on our website.